IncheonMakerB/capstone-design/README.md

 # logic
 We made an app using App Inventor.

-It communicates the application with the art mega via Bluetooth.
+It communicates the application with the ATmega via Bluetooth.

-Enter commands into the speech recognition tool in your application.
+Enter commands into the speech recognition tool in application.

-The command entered in the art mega is converted.
+The command entered in the ATmega is converted.

-In Art Mega, the input command is output to the circuit.
+In ATmega, the input command is output to the circuit.

 The LED has three levels of brightness control.